LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 - Explain the development of HTML and demonstrate understanding of web page tags, anatomy, formatting as well as use of logical and physical tags.

-- Effectively use: structural elements, anchor tags, relative and absolute links, e-mail links, tables, colors, horizontal rules, image tags, background images, image hyperlinks, forms and form tags, form elements and element groups, custom buttons.
+- Effectively use: structural elements, anchor tags, relative and absolute links, e-mail links, tables, colors, image tags, multimedia, grid, flexbox, form elements and element groups, custom buttons.

 - Use cascading style sheet technology (CSS) to configure common page and text properties as well as for positioning of elements on a web page.